 This blackberry champagne drink is sparkling, delicious, and beautiful!
 I love making these for parties and special occasions, and they look amazing.
 It’s so easy to make something that looks party-perfect!

-- Blackberries – I prefer using fresh berries, but you can use frozen if needed.
+- Blackberries: I prefer using fresh berries, but you can use frozen if needed.
 Just thaw them out before making the syrup.
-Tip: Using frozen berries for the garnish step would add a refreshing twist and help keep the drinks cool if you’re serving them outside.

-- Sugar and Water – These ingredients are used to make the simple syrup.
+- Sugar and Water: These ingredients are used to make the simple syrup.

-Pairing Suggestions
+Serving Suggestions

 This makes a beautiful holiday cocktail too, so keep it in mind for your next Christmas party or NYE celebration.